200KB Target

 Compress any image to under 200KB entirely in your browser.
-A 200KB limit covers a wide range of document upload systems, insurance portals and general form submissions.
+A 200KB limit covers a wide range of document uploads, insurance portals, and general forms.

 KB